Yoann Kongolo

-Yoann Bernard Kongolo is a Swiss boxer and Muay Thai kickboxer of DR Congo descent who competes in the light heavyweight division of the Glory.
+Yoann Bernard Kongolo is a Swiss-French boxer and Muay Thai kickboxer of DR Congo descent who competes in the welterweight division of Glory.
 He has also competed for SUPERKOMBAT.

 He was ranked in the welterweight top 10 by Combat Press.

 Kickboxing career

 Early years

 Kongolo was scheduled to fight Miran Fabjan for the WKN European Super Middleweight title.
 Kongolo won the fight by decision.
 He made his first title defense against Peter Baumler, winning by a first round KO.